notaryproject/notaryproject.dev/content/en/docs/tutorials/trust-policy.md

 }
 ```

-The above example has a verification level of *strict* and uses the *strict-example* trust store.
+The above example has a verification level of *strict* and uses the *valid-example* trust store.

 ## Verify image signatures using the trust policy